Washington State Democratic Convention, Spokane, Washington.

 1. Rename the historic Palestine which includes Israel, West Bank and Gaza as Abraham, in honor of the Patriarch who was the father of both Arabs and Jews.

 2. Establish one man, one vote of the residents of the new state.

 3. Abolish the Israeli Law of Return which allows only Jews to immigrate to the State of Israel.

 4. Establish new policy to allow Jews and Palestinian to immigrate to the new state as family units.

 5. Any Palestinian or Jew can settle anywhere in the new state, and Jerusalem is the capital.

 FOR ALL OF THIS; AND AS AN OPTION OR AN ALTERNATIVE TO THE TWO STATES RESOLUTIONS;

-It is resolved that the historic Palestine, which includes the West Bank, Gaza and Israel be renamed Abraham in honor of the Patriarch, who was the father of both Jews and Arabs, and that this new country adopt a Democratic system, without discrimination where Arabs (muslims and christians) and Jews live in peace on the basis of one person, one vote, and be allowed to settle any where they want, with the one Capital to be Jerusalem, with a policy of immigration with out discrimination against any group, which allows both Jews and Palestinians to immigrate to the new State on equal opportunity as a family reunion.
+It is resolved that the historic Palestine, which includes the West Bank, Gaza and Israel be renamed Abraham in honor of the Patriarch, who was the father of both Jews and Arabs, and that this new country adopt a Democratic system, without discrimination where Arabs and Jews live in peace on the basis of one man, one vote, and be allowed to settle any where they want, with the one Capital to be Jerusalem, with a policy of immigration with out discrimination against any group, which allows both Jews and Palestinians to immigrate to the new State on equal opportunity as a family reunion.

 NOTE: I introduced this resolution to make a point and to put it on the record as the ideal solution for the future, also to highlight my concern about the massive immigration of Soviet Jews.
 But I withdrew it before the vote, so as not to confuse the delegates who had passed already the Two States Resolution.